 Joyce, from Rwanda, had long dreamt about an opportunity to further her education.
 She has been living in Malawi’s Dzaleka refugee camp.
 As a mother of five children it was challenging but with her husband’s support, JWL’s flexibility, and being able to leave her children at JRS’ day-care centre, she finally completed the JWL Diploma programme in summer 2018.
 This, she finds, is “a testimony of courage, hard work and determination” on her part.

-Meet Neman, one of JWL's recent graduates from the Diploma in Liberal Studies Program.
+Meet Neman, one of JWL's recent graduates from the Diploma in Liberal Studies programme.
 Read his story in his own words.

-Galdo Dente Moding fled his native South Sudan due to civil strife and persecution.
+Galdo fled his native South Sudan due to civil strife and persecution.
 He has been living in Kakuma, Kenya, since end of 2004.

 In Kenya, he managed to complete his primary education and in 2013, he also obtained his Kenyan Certificate of Secondary Education (KCSE).
 Two years went by without any viable opportunities for Galdo to further pursue his education.
 Finally, in 2015, he was able to start the JWL Community and Development Business course and went on to complete the Primary Teacher Training course.
 Not only iis he an Alumni but also a current student in the Diploma Program.